enthalpy change page header image

 C=C +612

-The table opposite gives some common mean bond enthalpy values, these are mean values taken from a wide range of compounds.
-We can use this data to calculate the enthalpy changes for reactions taking place where there is no change of state, this usually means reactions in the gaseous state.
+The table opposite gives some common mean bond enthalpy values.
+These are mean values taken from a wide range of compounds.
+We can use this data to calculate the enthalpy change for reactions where there is no change of state.
+This usually means reactions in the gaseous state.
 As a simple example consider the combustion of methane gas to form carbon dioxide and water vapour:

-To calculate the enthalpy change for the reaction it is simpy a case of adding up the individual mean bond enthalpies as shown in the table below:
+To calculate the enthalpy change for the reaction it is simply a case of adding up the individual mean bond enthalpies for all the bonds in the reactants which are broken and also for all the bonds in the products which are formed and then putting these values into the formula given, as shown in the table below:

 Bonds broken Mean bond enthalpy/kJmol-1 Bonds formed Mean bond enthalpy/kJmol-1